Rochelle-Wu/data-visualization/README.md

 The data of Wii serires platform (Wii & WiiU).
 ![image](https://user-images.githubusercontent.com/69691956/137228581-d4052f78-749d-44e5-bd54-de14ecd16dc4.png)
 # Questions
-1. From whole data, which publisher does sell the most games?
+1. From whole data, what is the performance of the different publisher in different genres?
-2. Which platform does sell the most games?
+2. Which the publisher does sell the most game (> 5 million)?
-3. What is the favorite genre for each region?
+3. Which platform does sell the most games?
-4. Which publisher does sell the most game (< 5 million)?
+4. What is the favorite genre for each region?

 # Sketches
 To help answer these questions I've conceptualized a visualization dashboard in the following sketch.